The Tropicana Las Vegas, a mob-era casino and Sin City landmark, closes after 67 years

 In a city known for reinvention, the Tropicana itself underwent major changes as Las Vegas evolved.
 Two hotel towers were added in later years.
 In 1979, the casino’s now-beloved $1 million green-and-amber stained glass ceiling was installed above the casino floor.

-Barbara Boggess was 26 when she started working at the Tropicana in 1978 as a linen room attendant.
+Barbara Boggess was 26 when she started working at the Tropicana in the late 1970s as a linen room attendant.

-“The Tropicana was pretty much sitting here all by itself,” Boggess said.
-“It was desert all around.
-It used to take me 10 minutes to get to work.
-Now it takes an hour.”

 Today, only the low-rise hotel room wings remain of the original Tropicana structure.
 Yet the casino still conjures up vintage Vegas nostalgia.

-Seumala and his husband stayed at the Tropicana as a way to pay tribute to the landmark.
-They roamed the casino floor and hotel, turning down random hallways and exploring the convention center.
+Seumala and his husband roamed the sprawling property during their visit, turning down random hallways and taking pictures of the purple-and-orange carpet, the wallpaper and the ceiling.
 They tried their luck at blackjack and roulette and made conversation with a cocktail server who had worked there for 25 years.
-At the end of their stay, they pocketed a few red $5 poker chips to remember the mob-era casino.
+They saved a few red $5 poker chips to remember the mob-era casino.

 Behind the scenes of the casino’s opening decades ago, the Tropicana had ties to organized crime, largely through reputed mobster Frank Costello.

-Weeks after the grand opening, Costello was shot in the head in New York.
-Police found in his coat pocket a piece of paper with the Tropicana’s exact earnings figure and mention of “money to be skimmed” for Costello’s associates, according to The Mob Museum.
+Costello was shot in the head in New York weeks after the Tropicana’s debut.
+He survived, but the investigation led police to a piece of paper in his coat pocket with the Tropicana’s exact earnings figure and mention of “money to be skimmed” for Costello’s associates, according to The Mob Museum.

-But the famed hotel-casino also saw many years of mob-free success.
+But there were many years of mob-free success at the Tropicana.
 It was home to the city’s longest running show, “Folies Bergere.”
-The topless revue, imported from Paris, featured what is now one of the most recognizable Las Vegas icons: the feathered showgirl.
+The topless revue, imported from Paris, had a nearly 50-year run and helped make the feathered showgirl one of the most recognizable Las Vegas icons.

-During its nearly 50-year run, “Folies Bergere” featured elaborate costumes and stage sets, original music that at one time was played by a live orchestra, line dancers, magic shows, acrobats and comedy.
-The cabaret was featured in the 1964 Elvis Presley film “Viva Las Vegas.”

-Today, the site at the south end of the Las Vegas Strip intersects with a major thoroughfare named for the Tropicana.
-It is surrounded by towering megaresorts that Las Vegas is now known for.

 The ballpark planned for the land beneath the Tropicana is expected to open in 2028.